Should You Invest In Air Sealing? Let’s Talk About It

 We can’t talk about air sealing without mentioning its partner in crime: insulation.
 Think of it this way:

-• Air Sealing = Air Flow Control.
+- Air Sealing = Air Flow Control.
 It stops the movement of air through gaps.

-• Insulation = Temperature Control.
+- Insulation = Temperature Control.
 It resists the transfer of heat through solid materials.

 You need both for a truly efficient home.
 It’s like wearing a windbreaker (air sealing) over a warm fleece (insulation).
 The windbreaker stops the biting wind from stealing your body heat, and the fleece keeps you warm.
 One without the other just isn’t as effective.
-This is why at Airwayz Air Duct and Insulation, we often discuss both services together—they’re a powerful combo.
+This is why at Airwayz Air Duct Services, we often discuss both services together—they’re a powerful combo.

 And while we’re on the subject of systems working together, let’s talk about your ducts.
 If you’ve gone through the effort of sealing your home’s envelope but your ductwork is leaky and dirty, you’re still losing a ton of efficiency.
 Professional air duct cleaning services ensure the air traveling through your vents is clean and that it’s not leaking into your attic before it ever reaches your rooms.
 It’s the final piece of the puzzle.